The best Irish whiskey to buy 2022 taste tested

 Midleton Method and Madness single pot still Irish whiskey

 Method And Madness is a small, experimental offering from within the Midleton distillery.
 The single pot still comes in a striking bottle with contemporary labelling, but the beauty is in the taste.
 The nose is rich and sweet, with spices led by ginger and cinnamon.
 On the palate, it continues sweet, the caramel edging into toffee, with the malt toasty.
 It finishes long and rich, still sweet, but more of the chocolate and cocoa amongst a nutty, woody spicing.
 The unconventional flavour notes, including hints of chestnut, set this whiskey apart.
 Read our full Midleton Method and Madness review.

 Glendalough Double Barrel Irish whiskey

 While this hits a lot of the notes you’d expect from an Irish whiskey, there’s a real kinship with American whiskies to the Double Barrel, and as such it strikes us a perfect introduction to Irish whiskey for a fan of bourbon.
 The nose has vanilla, and creamy smoothness, almost chocolatey at the end.
 That creamy element continues into the palate, with more vanilla, dried fruit and a little coffee note all contributing to the full body and a touch of brown sugar sweetness as well.
 Read our full Glendalough Double Barrel review.

 That Boutique-y Whisky Company Irish single malt #1

 Packaging by That Boutique-y Whisky Company is always eye-catching, but this nod to Father Ted takes it to another level.
 Novelty packaging aside, this is a company dedicated to sourcing great whiskies that you might not be able to find elsewhere, such as ones from overlooked or now-closed distilleries.
 This particular batch comes from an unnamed distillery.
 Expect a full body and smoothness.
 It's fruity on the nose, which carries through to the palate, with hints of melon.
 Read our full That Boutique-y Whisky Company Irish single malt review.

 Bushmills 10-year-old single malt whiskey

 A solid whiskey from a heritage brand, this is keenly priced for a spirit of this vintage.
 While it's a light whiskey, there's plenty going on in the flavour and aroma stakes.
 Expect a light-bodied sweetness and fudgey undertones, plus juicy fruits and a hint of sherry.
 Its lightness means it lends itself well to being used in whisky cocktails.
 Read our full Bushmills 10-year-old single malt whiskey review.

 Redbreast 15-year-old single still whiskey

 Redbreast is a respected brand in Irish whiskey and is now the biggest-selling single pot still whiskey in the world.
 Their 15-year-old is a pure pot still whiskey which, on the eye, is a rich deep copper.
 On the nose, it has a full, almost viscous air, with honeyed malt, intense spices, dried fruit and gentle woody notes that fade into creamy vanilla.
 On the palate, the interplay of honey, spice, fruit and wood notes carry on.
 A touch of water in the glass opens it up.
 Read our full Redbreast 15-year-old whiskey review.

-Egan's Fortitude whiskey
+Egan's Fortitude single malt

 Teelings Small Batch whiskey

 Like rum?
 This complex whiskey has flavour notes that will feel familiar thanks to the spirit spending six months aging in Central American rum casks.
 The aroma features vanilla, soft fudge, toffee and brown sugar, the finish has a woody note that keeps all that sweetness in check.
 This one is a great contender for serving in a classic Irish coffee.
 Read our full Teelings Small Batch review.

 Green Spot single pot still whiskey

 Green Spot is a classic single pot still whiskey, lacking an age statement but believed to be comprised of seven-to-10-year-old whiskies.
 The colour is a pale gold, and the nose is light but rich.
 There's sweet barley and a vanilla creaminess to the aroma, with a pleasing viscosity on the palate.
 This is a delightful introduction to single pot still whiskey, coming at the lower end of the price scale to its peers, without sacrificing either complexity or drinking pleasure.
 Read our full Green Spot single pot still whiskey review.